redhat-ai-services/ai-accelerator/components/operators/gpu-operator-certified/instance/components/schedule-on-tainted-nodes/README.md

 ## Purpose

-This component is designed to allow the GPU Operator Daemonsets to run on tainted GPU nodes.
+This component is designed to allow the GPU Operator DaemonSets to run on tainted GPU nodes.

 ## Usage